pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/sections/publishing-a-package.md

 Check out [semantic versioning](https://semver.org/) to learn more about best practices for versioning your package releases.

 You can also run `pulsar -p help publish` to see all the available options and `pulsar -p help` to see all the other available commands.
-Or check our the [PPM Docs]() to learn more about using PPM.
+Or check our the [PPM Docs]() to learn more about using `ppm`.